SCANNERS

 3. People don't have enough understanding of how much resolution is needed, impact of color & resolution on file size, and such basics.

-Notice that hardware is not in that list - two of the three problems are software and the third could be mitigated by good user interface in the sofware.
+Notice that hardware is last in that list - the first three problems are software.
 So good hardware is being returned because the enabling software does not do the job for users.

 From a different context: